jersobh/zfs-resty/README.md

 #### Authentication
 ZFS-Resty uses JWT.
-To authenticate send a POST request to /auth
+To authenticate send a POST request to /auth.
+A token will be returned and should be sent for all request's headers as "Authorization: <token>".

 #### Args
 ```